High performance computing

 The Barkla HPC cluster

-Liverpool's Barkla platform is a Linux HPC cluster consisting currently of 183 specialist computers (called nodes).
-A recent significant investment will boost cluster performance and capabilities several-fold, opening doors for new research via:
+Liverpool's Barkla platform is a Linux HPC cluster consisting of 67 specialist computers (called nodes).
+Recent significant upgrades have boosted cluster performance and capabilities several-fold, opening doors for new research via:

-- 4 general purpose GPU nodes - as compute nodes but with two NVIDIA L40S GPUs.
+- 4 general purpose GPU nodes - as compute nodes but each with two NVIDIA L40S GPUs.

 - 3 deep-learning focused GPU nodes, each with 96 cores (two Intel Xeon Platinum 8468 CPUs), 2048 GB RAM (21 GB/core), four NVIDIA H100 SXM GPUs, and 7.68 TB local NVMe storage.